-📚 Zero Conditional (Type Zero)
+📚 Zero Conditional (Type 0)

 We use the Zero Conditional to describe things that are always true or generally happen under certain conditions — especially for facts, routines, or scientific truths.

-If/When + Present Simple, Present Simple
+If / When + Present Simple, Present Simple

 Examples: